ulmer-a/ulmeros/README.md

 # Ulmer OS

-UlmerOS is a general purpose portable unix-like educational operating system.
-Please note that this (incomplete) repository contains a rewrite of the original OS project started in 2017.
-The rewrite was necessary due to lots of synchronization issues and design flaws in the original code.
-After quite some years of experimenting and taking the OS course at University of Technology in Graz, Austria (where we implemented multithreading, advanced memory management and page swapping almost from scratch), I eventually decided to do a full rewrite with the gained knowledge.
+UlmerOS is a general purpose, portable unix-like operating system.
+Please note that this repository contains a rewrite of the original OS project started in 2017.
+The rewrite was necessary due to lots of design flaws and synchronization issues in the original code.
+After quite some years of experimenting and taking the OS course at University of Technology in Graz, Austria, I eventually decided to do a full rewrite with the gained knowledge.

-Since then, many parts of the OS have greatly improved, such as the ATA hard disk driver that now uses DMA and the virtual memory management system with very stable copy-on-write support that I just need to move over to this repository.
+Since then, many parts of the OS have greatly improved, such as the ATA hard disk driver that now is capable of doing DMA transfers, the virtual memory management system with copy-on-write and full x86\_64 architecture support.

-As a result of the reimplementation, I took down the old repository as it doesn't contain anything that anyone could learn from anymore.

-# Features

-## Features currently supported
+## Project status

+Development is aiming at shipping version 1.0 of the OS, which requires the following features to be implemented and stable:
-* Full x86\_64 architecture support
+* Architecture support for `x86\_64` (and maybe `i386`)
-* Preemtive multitasking
+* Preemptive multitasking & virtual memory
-* PCI ATA HDD Driver (DMA)
+* Basic set of supported system calls (`read()`, `write()`, `fork()`, `execve()`, `sbrk()`, ...)
-* ext2 read support
+* Virtual file system and `ext2` filesystem read (maybe also write) support
-* Unix-like virtual filesystem

-Features that will be supported in the feature:
+* ATA disk driver
+* PC console and keyboard drivers
+* C standard library
-* Ports of `bash` and `coreutils`/`busybox`
+* Working ports of `bash` and `coreutils`

-* Ports of `newlib` C library, `libstdc++`
-* ext2 filesystem write support
-* VBE Graphics console
-* PS/2 Keyboard driver
-* Network stack with ethernet driver
-* `fork()` and `exec()` with `copy and write`
-* Run userspace programs in 32bit compatibility mode on x86\_64
+### Kernel
+Currently the kernel can successfully boot and mount an ext2 root filesystem, and then run a binary passed on the kernel command line (such as `/bin/init`).
+Full support for virtual memory as well as a few system calls (`exit()`, `sbrk()`, `read()`, `write()`) and lazy allocation of code, data and stack pages is implemented and working.

+### Userspace
+For developing userspace programs, a full C Standard library is available (RedHat Newlib) by a port and programs can be statically linked against it.
+However, a dedicated toolchain is still missing and not many programs have been developed yet.

-# Building Ulmer OS
+## Building Ulmer OS

-## Build instructions
+### Build instructions

 Configuration can be done by passing the configuration arguments to `cmake`.
 The `menuconf` script in the project root directory automates this project and lets